mattis1896/edc-GUI/README.md

 ![image](https://github.com/user-attachments/assets/417ce2c9-9913-414e-9bda-f1aa42ab67a1)

-The final page is the **Consumer Page**, as shown in Figure 4.5.
+The final page is the **Consumer Page**, as shown in the Figure above.
 This page displays all the information that the Consumer can access:

 - **Navigation Bar**: At the top of the page, you can switch between the different pages (1), just like on the other pages.